RanggaBS/Environment-Interactions/README.md

 # Environment-Interactions
 Interact with some props.

-This is my current mod project.
-I'm not sure if I can finished making this mod, because if I add some new props to interact, the game crashes if I go inside the Fun House Fun.
-Is this because the game limitations?
-Or something else?
-Idk
+This is my abandoned mod project.

 Whats has been done:
 - School rooftop (wheelbarrows, bells, and scaffolds)